-The Automobile Renting Use Tax applies to the lessee of any automobile; van with capacity of 7-16 passengers; recreational vehicle; or non-passenger vehicle of up to 8,000 pounds gross weight rating, for the privilege of using it on Illinois highways.
+The Automobile Renting Use Tax applies to the lessee of any automobile; van with capacity of 7-16 passengers; recreational vehicle; or nonpassenger vehicle of up to 8,000 pounds gross weight rating, for the privilege of using it on Illinois highways.
 This tax is collected by the lessor, who can be relieved of the duty of paying it by paying the Automobile Renting Occupation Tax on gross receipts from the transaction.
 These taxes apply only to rental agreements for periods up to 1 year, such as short-term rentals at places such as airports and motels.
+(Starting January 1, 2015, long-term lease agreements are subject to sales tax on lease payments.)
 Administered by Department of Revenue.
 (35 ILCS 155/1 ff.)